deliveroo/deliveroo.engineering/_posts/2019-12-02-testflight-app-store-connect-api.md

 ---

-At Deliveroo, we rely on TestFlight to ensure that the app ships to the App Store with as few issues as possible.
+At Deliveroo, we rely on TestFlight to ensure our iOS app ships to the App Store with as few issues as possible.
 We don’t have manual testers and since we operate in 13 countries and support a number of country specific features and payment options, it is important to get as many people as possible to install the latest beta to cover most use cases.
 To do this we prompt employees in app with a modal screen to invite them to install the latest beta.

 <figure class="small">
 ![Deliveroo TestFlight prompt](/images/posts/testflight-app-store-connect-api/testflight-prompt.png)